Q: My baby is now 4 months old and he has been healthy and cheerful. However, he drinks less milk than before. Is he rejecting milk?

 Babies like to explore their surroundings with their senses at this stage; therefore, they like to grasp objects and put them into their mouth.
 Babies actually start sucking their fingers when they are 2 months old.
 Touching and mouthing objects are their unique ways of exploring the world, thus need not to be stopped.

-Nonetheless, you need to ensure that the toys your baby put into his mouth are safe, having no sharp edges, free of rust and toxic coating, or having no small components.
+Nonetheless, you need to ensure that the toys your baby put into his mouth are safe, having no sharp edges, free of rust and toxic coating, or not having small components.
 You also have to keep the toys clean too.

 Q: Why is my baby always drooling?
 Is she teething?

-However, if your baby has other adverse symptoms apart from drooling, such as swelling of throat, constant coughing, shortness of breath, vomiting and fever, you should take her to the doctor immediately.
+However, if your baby has other symptoms apart from drooling, such as swelling of throat, constant coughing, shortness of breath, vomiting and fever, you should take her to the doctor immediately.

 Q: It’s amazing to see that my baby is having his first tooth!
-I am worried however that teething will usually come with fever and diarrhea.
+However, I am worried that teething will usually come with fever and diarrhea.
 Is it true?